chaoge525/soafee_demo/documentation/builds.rst

     ``ewaol-virtualization`` is defined in ``DISTRO_FEATURES``.

-Both images include the Docker container engine to facilitate containerized workload orchestration on the edge and the K3S orchestration package, provided by the ``meta-virtualization`` Yocto layer.
-The K3S recipe provides a package containing a K3S server wrapped as a systemd service which auto-starts on image boot.
-The K3S server may be interacted with via the Kubernetes REST API or via the Kubernetes command-line tool ``kubectl``, where the `Kubernetes API Overview`_ and `kubectl Overview`_ may be referred to for usage instructions.
+Both images include the Docker container engine to facilitate containerized workload orchestration on the edge and the K3s orchestration package, provided by the ``meta-virtualization`` Yocto layer.

-Enabling and disabling the systemd service via ``systemctl [start|stop] k3s`` will bring up or shut down the K3S server running on the image, meaning containers may remain running (without orchestration) after stopping the systemd service.
-If desired, containers may be stopped before shutting down the server via the API or command-line tool, or they may be stopped independently from the server status via the provided ``k3s-killall.sh`` script.
+On baremetal images, the K3s package is provided with a systemd service that auto-starts on image boot and runs the K3s server.
+This K3s server may be interacted with via the Kubernetes REST API or via the Kubernetes command-line tool ``kubectl`` (see `Kubernetes API Overview`_ and `kubectl Overview`_ for usage instructions).
+Enabling and disabling the systemd service via ``systemctl [start|stop] k3s`` will bring up or shut down the K3s server running on the image, meaning K3s-deployed containers may remain running (without orchestration) after stopping the systemd service.
+To avoid containers running after stopping the server, they should be disabled prior to stopping the server via the Kubernetes API or command-line tool.
+Alternatively, the provided ``k3s-killall.sh`` script may be used to stop all running containers even after the K3s server has been disabled.

 .. note::
-    Example usage of the K3S orchestration package is provided in the form of the K3S integration test suite implementation, documented in :ref:`validations:Image Validation`.
+    Example usage of the K3s orchestration package is provided in the form of the K3s integration test suite implementation, documented in :ref:`validations:Image Validation`.

 .. _Kubernetes API Overview: https://kubernetes.io/docs/reference/using-api/